 Braeden has been coaching with the Thunderbirds for the past 4 years, assisting with the Junior Development program and local elementary school outreach programs.
+He is now the Lead Cross Country Coach and Assistant Track and Field Coach at Swangard Stadium, Burnaby.
 Throughout university, Braeden has competed at the NCAA cross country championships twice with SFU, as well as multiple all-conference finishes in the Great Northwest Athletic Conference in both cross country and track.

 Chris competed at the national level in the 800m level and transferred the knowledge he built up during his lengthy track career into coaching.
 He is the former head of cross country and track and field at St. George's School where his teams won several individual and team titles at the BC High School Championships, including the overall team title (boys and girls combined) at the 2012 BC High School Track and Field Championships with a boys only team.
 Chris has helped guide four Thunderbird middle distance athletes to spots on the Canadian National team and several of his athletes have run for Team BC in national level competition.
 In July 2015, he was also appointed Lead Endurance Coach at the University of British Columbia.

 Sean Dawson has been coaching cross-country and track and field for the past 12 years.
 He is a teacher and is the Head of the P.E. department at West Point Grey Academy.
 As well, he is the head of the school's cross country and track and field teams, and has won team titles at the BC High School Championships.
 Sean is a certified run, jump, throw instructor and is a NCCP Level III endurance coach.
 Prior to teaching, Sean was a registered massage therapist at UBC Sports Massage Therapy, and was a competitive road cyclist, competing in North America and Europe.